bytefish/bytefish.de/blog/blazor_fluentui_and_odata.md

 in the time component.
 So we will have `DateFilter` and a `DateTimeFilter` component, so you can chose which filter to use, based on the use case.

-The `FluentDatePicker` is a new FluentUI component, that allows to either enter the date by hand or select it from a calendar view.
+The `FluentDatePicker` is a new Fluent UI Blazor component, that allows to either enter the date by hand or select it from a calendar view.

 `FluentDatePicker`